Skip to Search Skip to Global Navigation Skip to Local Navigation Skip to Content

 IX.
 PROCEDURES

-1. Selection of all Student Employees will be free of discrimination.
+1. Selection of all student employees will be free of discrimination.

-2. Concurrent appointments are allowed with all Student Positions if the Student Employee’s total appointments do not exceed the allowable work hours.
-Allowable work hours are based on the Student Position requirements.
+2. Concurrent appointments are allowed with all student positions if the student employee’s total appointments do not exceed the allowable work hours.
+Allowable work hours are based on the student Position requirements.

-3. All Student Employees must be paid within the established salary range for the Student Position.
-Student Positions will be paid on an hourly basis.
+3. All student employees must be paid within the established salary range for the student position.

-1. Exceptions to pay on an hourly basis are granted for Teaching Assistants, Graduate Research Assistants, Graduate Assistants and Assistant Instructor.
+1. Except for the following, student positions are paid on an hourly basis.
+Exceptions to pay on an hourly basis are granted for Teaching Assistants, Graduate Research Assistants, and Assistant Instructors.

 4. Qualifications and limitations for certain Student Positions